jackhistorynorton/world_history_1/conversations-2-1101.md

 ![How to sign up for Word Press. ][1]

-[1]: images/conversations-2-1101/how-to-sign-up-for-word-press-.png
+[1]: images/conversations-2-1101/how-to-sign-up-for-word-press-.png "Image of Wordpress website"

-## Write and tag your post.
+### Write and tag your post.

 Your post should be fewer than 500 words, including all quotations and citations for any images.